-We already know how reading to your child can set them up for success; exercising their brains, developing language skills, creating a bond, building concentration, loving learning, and many more benefits.
+We already know how reading books to your child can set them up for success; exercising their brains, developing language skills, creating a bond, building concentration, loving learning, and many more benefits.
 It just makes sense to use the opportunity to introduce a number of different topics for knowledge, including egg donation and surrogacy.
 Here is a list of egg donation and surrogacy books for kids.

 A Tiny Itsy Bitsy Gift of Life: An Egg Donor Story